pm0kjp/education_modules/data_import_in_python/data_import_in_python.md

 version:  0.0.1
 language: en
 narrator: UK English Female
-title: Data Science with Python Part I: Data Import
+title: Data Science with Python Part I: Importing Text Data
-comment: This module covers data import in Python using several libraries including pandas, sqlite, and ???
+comment: This module covers data import in Python using several libraries including pandas and various sql connection drivers.
 long_description: The first step in using Python for data science is importing your data.
-This module will teach you how to get your data into a useful format for analysis in Python, whether your data are in a spreadsheet, in a relational database, or scraped from the internet.
+This module will teach you how to get your data into a useful format for analysis in Python, whether your data are in a spreadsheet, on the internet, or in a relational database.

 @learning_objectives